When Insight Wasn’t Enough

 I deepened my practice through sustained study of breath, meditation, and nervous system regulation, grounding these principles in physiology rather than belief.

 I settled in Montezuma, teaching somatic breathwork to therapists, practitioners, and seekers.
-I support people facing burnout, transition, and identity issues.

 At The Clear Path, I support leaders and therapists.
 I also help practitioners and teams.
 We tackle burnout, transition, and identity change together.